94th Academy Awards: Ceremony information

 In October 2021, the Academy hired film director and producer Will Packer and his production company chief of staff Shayla Cowan to oversee production of the 2022 ceremony.
 "Will is a powerhouse producer who has enjoyed success across all movie genres!
 He's already bringing a boundless energy and a focus on innovation to this year's Oscars, to entertain the widest spectrum of fans.
 Many wonderful surprises ahead," remarked Academy president David Rubin and CEO Dawn Hudson.
 In response, Packer expressed his gratitude, saying: "The power, the beauty, the romance of the imagery in movies has always attracted me.
 I'm fully embracing the challenge of bringing an ode to one of the most iconic mediums in the world to life.
 What an honor."
-Four months later, actresses and comediennes Regina Hall, Amy Schumer, and Wanda Sykes were announced as hosts of the gala during an interview with Packer on Good Morning America.
+Four months later, actresses and comedians Regina Hall, Amy Schumer, and Wanda Sykes were announced as hosts of the gala during an interview with Packer on Good Morning America.
 This marked the first time that three people had shared hosting duties for the Oscars since Chevy Chase, Goldie Hawn, and Paul Hogan presided over the 59th ceremony held in 1987.

 This year, the show was centered around the theme "Movie Lovers Unite".
 In an interview with the Los Angeles Times, Packer explained his reasoning behind the theme, stating: "Some are movie lovers who have seen every single one of the nominated movies, and they've got very specific opinions about who wins.
 And then you have people who are just casual moviegoers, who perhaps have not seen the awards fare but who also love movies.
 I'm inviting them in as well.
 They're just as important to me as a viewer.
 And I think we can have a show that does both.
 We can walk and chew gum at the same time."
 In tandem with the theme, several people from different backgrounds, such as firefighters and healthcare workers, participated in the nominations announcement.
 DJ Khaled introduced the hosts at the beginning of the telecast, and athletes Tony Hawk, Kelly Slater, and Shaun White introduced a montage saluting the 60th anniversary of the James Bond film franchise.